-The Department of Communities, Housing and Digital Economy provides rental bond loans and rental grants to eligible tenants.
+The Department of Housing, Local Government, Planning and Public Works provides rental bond loans and rental grants to eligible tenants.

 A bond loan is an interest-free and fee-free loan (maximum of 4 weeks rent) for eligible people who cannot afford to pay a full rental bond.
 It must be repaid.
 Check your eligibility.

 Existing bond loan balances can be checked online.
 You will need to provide your bond loan number and date of birth.